 It wasn’t usually that malicious.
 Mostly it was just every stereotype being found hilarious for whatever reason.
-I knew someone who had a phase where he talked derisively about how his white privilege checks never seemed to come, showing wholesale ignorance as to what that means.
+My dad had a phase where he talked derisively about how his white privilege checks never seemed to come, showing wholesale ignorance as to what that means.

 I did hear an n-word or two, usually during bouts of being angry about sports stuff.

-One of the more striking things in my memory is that in the lead-up to the 2008 election, many bought into a lot of the vitriol against Barack Obama hard.
-A woman told me as earnestly as possible that he was the Anti-Christ.
+One of the more striking things in my memory is that in the lead-up to the 2008 election, they bought into a lot of the vitriol against Barack Obama hard.
+My mother once told me as earnestly as possible that he was the Anti-Christ.
 This was not meant as an insult, this was meant as a fact.
 Being dead serious.
-One guy went around joking once that his name was Barack Hussein Obama.
-Then later he found out that it was his actual name and he was baffled.
-On the day of Obama’s election, that same guy drew an Anarchy symbol on his shoulder because somebody with that name being elected president made him lose faith in democracy.
+My older brother went around joking once that his name was Barack Hussein Obama.
+Then later he found out that it was actually his name and he was baffled.
+On the day of Obama’s election, that same brother drew an Anarchy symbol on his shoulder because somebody with that name being elected president made him lose faith in democracy.

 I mention all this largely to ask: why didn’t this rub off on me?